Spartans will face top-seeded Buckeyes on Friday at 10 a.m.

-Now in his 23rd season at the helm of the Michigan State men's tennis program, Gene Orlando looks to continue the legacy of strength and excellence that happens both on the court and in the classroom.
+Entering his 24th season at the helm of the Michigan State men's tennis program during the 2014-15 season, Gene Orlando looks to continue the legacy of strength and excellence that happens both on the court and in the classroom.
 He led the Spartans to their first ever NCAA Tournament appearance during the 2012-2013 season.
 All four of MSU's NCAA Championship singles qualifiers have played under Orlando.
 Additionally, two sets of doubles pairings have competed on the national stage under Orlando.

 During the 2011-12 season, Orlando helped the Spartans tie for the most wins in program history with an 18-11 record, while posting their winningest Big Ten conference record at 7-6.
 The Spartans finished with an impressive 13-2 record at home.
 The team notched notable victories over conference opponents, Indiana and Northwestern, while also advancing in the first round of the Big Ten Tournament past Purdue.
 Sophomore Aaron Pfister earned First-Team All-Big Ten Conference honors.
 For the fifth-straight year and a record eighth time the team was also honored with the Athletic Director's Award for achieving the highest cumulative GPA after the fall 2011 semester at MSU.